SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/activemq-opentelemetry.md

 ### Step 2: Configure integration

-In this step we will be configuring the yaml required for ActiveMQ Collection.
+In this step we will be configuring the YAML required for ActiveMQ Collection.

 Below is the input required:

 - **JMX Endpoint**.
-Enter the value in `host:port` form which will be used to construct the Service URL, the Metric Gatherer's JMX client should use (default: `localhost:11099`).
+Enter the value in `host:port` form which will be used to construct the Service URL the Metric Gatherer's JMX client should use (default: `localhost:11099`).
 - **Jar File Path**.
 Enter the path to the OpenTelemetry JMX Metric Gatherer file configured in the prerequisites section.
 - **UserName**.
 Username for JMX authentication, if applicable.
 - **Password**.
 Password for JMX authentication, if applicable.